-Subsequent events have been evaluated through December 13, 2023, which is the date the financial statements were available to be issued.
-There were no events that met the criteria for subsequent event disclosure, with the exception of the item disclosed in Note 6.
+Subsequent events have been evaluated through November 13, 2024, which is the date the financial statements were available to be issued.
+There were no events that met the criteria for subsequent event recognition or disclosure.

 3. GRANTS AND PLEDGES RECEIVABLE